 As I see it, the situation is similar to many of those involved in the pro-choice and pro-life movements.
 Abortion is not the only issue most of them care about.
 Many of these activists care deeply about other issues like the state of the economy, the troops abroad, and crime in urban areas.
 Yet, their hot button issue is abortion.

-My career decision to become a deportation defense attorney hastens, not lessens, my drive to create a better nation and world for all peoples, in all areas of life.
+My career decision to become an immigration attorney hastens, not lessens, my drive to create a better nation and world for all peoples, in all areas of life.

 To fight xenophobia on immigration is to fight racism on all issues.